 Mark the device which you like to delete, which means "eXp 4500.
 Additionally the device may be listed as "OKM Quick Link".
 Then click on the button.
-Alternatively you can select the entry Uninstall in the menu Action.

 The dialog from figure 2.11 appears.
 Click there on the button OK.
 Now all drivers will be deleted from your computer.
 If needed you can now install the USB driver again correctly.